NOC Tools and Software in 2026: An Operational Perspective

 New Relic logo

-New Relic is a client-provided tool that INOC frequently encounters but does not integrate as part of its standard platform.
-(INOC often works with New Relic as part of a client’s pre-existing suite of monitoring tools rather than as a core component of INOC’s recommended solutions.)
+New Relic is a client-provided tool that we encounter a lot, but don't integrate as part of our standard platform.
+We often work with New Relic as part of a client's pre-existing monitoring suite rather than as a core component of our recommended solutions.

 New Relic excels in monitoring web applications and providing actionable insights to improve performance.
-It tracks critical metrics such as response times, error rates, transaction volumes, and throughput.
-These insights enable organizations to identify and address performance bottlenecks, ensuring smooth and efficient application operations.
-The detailed transaction tracing capabilities of New Relic allow for a granular view of application performance, making it easier to pinpoint specific issues within the application stack.
+It tracks response times, error rates, transaction volumes, and throughput.
+These insights enable organizations to identify and address performance bottlenecks.
+Its detailed transaction tracing capabilities offer a granular view of application performance, making it easier to pinpoint specific issues within the application stack.

 How INOC integrates with monitoring/observability tools to unlock maximum performance

-Regardless of ownership, monitoring tools play a crucial role in interfacing with INOC’s Ops 3.0 Platform by gathering event intelligence and communicating it to the larger INOC ecosystem for performance management and observability.
-These tools are the primary sources of event data, or "smoke signals," indicating potential IT environment issues.
+Regardless of ownership, monitoring tools interface with INOC's Ops 3.0 Platform by gathering event intelligence and communicating it to the larger INOC ecosystem for performance management and observability.
+These tools are the primary sources of event data, the "smoke signals" indicating potential IT environment issues.

 ino-graphic-stepbystepAsset 1The INOC Ops 3.0 Workflow.
 Read our platform explainer for more.

-• Unified Observability: Integrating these monitoring tools allows for a unified view of the entire IT stack, from layer one to layer seven.
-Our supported NOC clients find that this holistic visibility is critical for effective observability, ensuring that all aspects of the infrastructure are monitored and managed cohesively.
+• Unified observability: Integrating multiple monitoring tools allows for a unified view of the entire IT stack, from layer one to layer seven.
+Our supported NOC clients find that this visibility is critical for effective observability across the full infrastructure.

-• Scalability and Flexibility: INOC’s platform is designed to work with multiple monitoring tools, regardless of the specific products or vendors involved.
-This flexibility allows organizations to leverage their existing investments in monitoring solutions while benefiting from the INOC ecosystem's advanced capabilities that our clients can simply inherit rather than build themselves.
+• Scalability and flexibility: INOC's platform works with multiple monitoring tools, regardless of the specific products or vendors involved.
+This flexibility lets organizations keep their existing investments in monitoring solutions while benefiting from our platform's capabilities, which clients simply inherit rather than build themselves.

 2. Machine Learning and Automation (AIOps)

-AIOps—Artificial Intelligence for IT Operations—combines machine learning (ML) and automation to identify and automate low-risk tasks and unlock the insights contained within massive amounts of data generated across an environment.
-With vastly superior data processing and machine learning power, the NOC can perform correlation much faster and identify the subtle indicators of approaching issues within a torrent of primarily noisy data.
+AIOps, Artificial Intelligence for IT Operations, combines machine learning (ML) and automation to identify and automate low-risk tasks and unlock the insights buried within massive amounts of data generated across an environment.
+With superior data processing and machine learning power, the NOC can perform correlation much faster and identify the subtle indicators of approaching issues within a torrent of primarily noisy data.

-Here at INOC, we’ve made significant strides in applying AIOps at strategic points in the NOC operational workflow.
-(Talk to us if you’re interested in learning more about the potential service enhancements achieved by using AIOps for your organization.)
+Here at INOC, we've made significant progress applying AIOps at strategic points in the NOC operational workflow.
+(Talk to us if you're interested in learning more about the potential service enhancements AIOps can deliver for your organization.)

-📄 Read our free white paper for the proper deep dive into AIOps and the NOC: The Role of AIOps in Enhancing NOC Support.
+Read our free white paper for a thorough treatment of AIOps and the NOC: The Role of AIOps in Enhancing NOC Support.

-While our white paper explains several ways AIOps can be applied in NOC workflows, currently, the most common application is in enhancing the NOC’s ability to correlate data faster and more accurately than humans.
-In this application, an AIOps tool feeds in events (via API, SNMP, email, or whatever comes out of the NMS) with some initial correlation rules to tie related events together.
-Over time, ML will recognize patterns and provide feedback, which can then be used to grow further, improve the rule set, and make automated monitoring and ticketing increasingly more effective.
+While our white paper covers several ways AIOps can be applied in NOC workflows, the most common application today is enhancing the NOC's ability to correlate data faster and more accurately than humans.
+In this application, an AIOps tool ingests events (via API, SNMP, email, or whatever comes out of the NMS) with some initial correlation rules to tie related events together.
+Over time, ML recognizes patterns and provides feedback, which can then grow and improve the rule set, making automated monitoring and ticketing increasingly effective.

 The value here can be massive, especially in enterprise environments where incidents and events must be correlated across three, four, or five different monitoring platforms.
-A well-tuned AIOps platform can be fed information from all of those platforms and make incredibly effective correlations across them—consolidating all of those feeds from disparate systems and providing remarkable intelligence onto the incident ticket.
+A well-tuned AIOps platform can be fed information from all of those platforms and make incredibly effective correlations across them, consolidating those feeds from disparate systems and providing remarkable intelligence onto the incident ticket.

 Inherit the most powerful AIOps NOC capabilities available today

-Rather than wasting time gathering information across a set of siloed and fragmented tools, we’re leading the industry in utilizing (and expanding) a suite of AIOps tools at strategic points in the NOC operational workflow.
+Rather than wasting time gathering information across a set of siloed and fragmented tools, we're applying (and expanding) a suite of AIOps tools at strategic points in the NOC operational workflow.

-By applying AIOps to the NOC operations environment, we’re taking steps to remove the filters required to make analysis manageable for human engineers.
-With vastly superior data processing and machine learning power, we’re working to make the NOC capable of identifying the subtle indicators of approaching issues within a torrent of noisy data.
+By applying AIOps to the NOC operations environment, we're removing the filters required to make analysis manageable for human engineers.
+With superior data processing and machine learning power, we're making the NOC capable of identifying the subtle indicators of approaching issues within a torrent of noisy data.

 For the first time, we're able to start listening to what all of your data has to say about your environment and using those insights to deliver genuinely proactive NOC support.

-Today, we’re already applying these tools to improve event monitoring and management as we continue to expand our service to provide additional value.
+Today, we're already applying these tools to improve event monitoring and management as we continue expanding our service.
 We're the first, and so far the only, NOC support provider using AIOps to consolidate and process alarm and event data from all sources and help the NOC understand the significance of an alarm or event in the proper context, as well as its possible impact on infrastructure services and application availability.

-Here are a few stand-out AIOps capabilities of our platform that translate into immense value for our supported customers and partners:
+Here are a few AIOps capabilities of our platform that translate into real value for our supported customers and partners:

-• Automated Alarm Correlation: Our platform uses machine learning to significantly reduce the time from initial alarm to incident ticket creation.
+• Automated alarm correlation: Our platform uses machine learning to significantly reduce the time from initial alarm to incident ticket creation.
 This ensures that tickets are created for every event deserving of one and nothing is missed.
-Our alarm experts carefully and continually monitor and fine-tune the platform’s machine learning, making us faster and more accurate when identifying issues as we gather more data.
+Our alarm experts carefully and continually monitor and fine-tune the platform's machine learning, making us faster and more accurate at identifying issues as we gather more data.

-• Auto-Resolution of Short Duration Incidents: Momentary disruptions can cause incidents that quickly resolve themselves, which can be a useless distraction for NOC engineers.
-To address this, we've added automation that automatically resolves any ticket that has alarms within a few minutes.
+• Auto-resolution of short-duration incidents: Momentary disruptions can cause incidents that quickly resolve themselves, creating useless distractions for NOC engineers.
+To address this, we've added automation that automatically resolves any ticket whose alarms clear within a few minutes.
 This provides faster updates to our supported clients and reduces non-productive work for the NOC, allowing us to focus on critical ongoing issues.
-For clients utilizing our Problem Management service, all alarms that fall under this category are still reported on and reviewed by our Advanced Technical Services team as part of Problem Management.
+For clients using our Problem Management service, all alarms in this category are still reported on and reviewed by our Advanced Technical Services team.

-• Discrete, Secure Multi-Tenant Architecture: The INOC Ops 3.0 Platform boasts an advanced multi-tenant architecture that provides customized solutions for each client's unique security needs.
-This architecture ensures the strict isolation of client data and network access, enabling efficient resource usage, swift deployment and updates, and a consistent client experience.
-Adhering to ISO 27001 standards, our platform offers a security-first approach, ensuring that our clients' data is efficiently managed and securely guarded.
-Our multi-tenant architecture offers several advantages.
-First, shared resources and infrastructure make for a more effective use of resources, resulting in cost savings for our clients.
-Second, updates and new features can be deployed quickly and uniformly across all clients, ensuring everyone benefits from the latest advancements in real time.
-Third, despite data segregation, the multi-tenant architecture guarantees that all clients receive the same performance, reliability, and user experience.
+• Discrete, secure multi-tenant architecture: The INOC Ops 3.0 Platform has an advanced multi-tenant architecture that provides customized solutions for each client's unique security needs.
+This architecture ensures strict isolation of client data and network access while enabling efficient resource usage, swift deployment and updates, and a consistent client experience.
+Adhering to ISO 27001 standards, our platform offers a security-first approach.
+Our multi-tenant architecture means shared resources and infrastructure make for more efficient use of resources, resulting in cost savings.
+Updates and new features can be deployed quickly and uniformly across all clients, and despite data segregation, all clients receive the same performance, reliability, and user experience.

 Learn more about AIOps in the NOC »